alexmcbride/futureprospects/README.md

 # Graded Unit 2 Project

 Year two graded unit project created for HND Software Development at City of Glasgow College.
 The site is a college admissions site, developed using Ruby on Rails.
 Students sign up for accounts, apply for courses, and accept/decline offers.
-The initial brief is included below.

 **Installation**